opendocsg/slw-judgments-backfill/2011_SGCA_65/report.md

 **Introduction**

-1       This is an appeal brought by Thong Ah Fat (“the Appellant”) against the decision of the trial judge (“the Judge”) in _Public Prosecutor v Thong Ah Fat_ [2010] SGHC 227 (“the Judgment”).
+1       This is an appeal brought by Thong Ah Fat (“the Appellant”) against the decision of the trial judge (“the Judge”) in _Public Prosecutor v Thong Ah Fat_ <span class="citation">[2010] SGHC 227</span> (“the Judgment”).
 The Appellant was charged with committing the following offence:

  That you, THONG AH FAT ,